Paycee/calculator/README.md

 This is a simple web calculator built using **HTML**, **CSS**, and **JavaScript**.
 It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division through an interactive and responsive web interface.

+> **Note:** This project was developed in Serbian as required — apologies to international readers!

 ---

 ## Features